xiaoyatang/UTA_transit_routes_GroupProject/README.md

 **UIDs**: u1419504, u0893472, u1368791.

 ## Description:
-This project will visualize the traffic routes in and around Salt Lake City in Utah.
+This project will visualize the traffic routes and other relative information in Salt Lake City in Utah.

 ## Milestone 1, a Functional project prototype：
   Hand in our code and our process book in its current state.